jthurm11/iot-real-time-scheduler-evaluation/src/README.md

 2. Create Repository Directory:
 The `setup_nodes.sh` script expects the repository to be cloned locally.
 > [!IMPORTANT]
-> Only the `install_project` function will truly fail, the rest of the script should complete without issue.
+> If only the `setup_nodes.sh` script is downloaded and executed, the `install_project` function will fail, but the rest of the script should complete without issue.
 Still, it's recommended to clone the entire repo instead of just downloading/executing `setup_nodes.sh` by itself.
 ```bash
 mkdir -p ~/Public && cd ~/Public
 ```